 By facilitating connected workplaces, on-demand production, and imaging IoT, Konica Minolta will promote work-style and manufacturing-process reforms that help make even more effective use of customer and society resources.

-In the field of commercial printing, the company is providing support for the transition to on-demand printing, thereby transforming the business model of mass production and disposal.
-The widespread use of Konica Minolta products for small-batch, decentralized printing can accelerate innovation in the printing supply chain while helping to conserve resources and reduce waste.
+For example, in the field of commercial printing, the company is providing support for the transition to on-demand printing, thereby transforming the business model of mass production and disposal.
+The widespread use of Konica Minolta products for small-batch, decentralized printing can accelerate innovation in the printing industry's supply chain while helping to conserve resources and reduce waste.

-Leveraging DX technologies, Konica Minolta will also promote collaboration with even more corporate clients and business partners, taking on the challenge of broad-scale environmental impact reduction.
+Moreover, Konica Minolta will not only effectively use renewable materials that contribute to waste reduction in the broader society, but also leverage DX technologies to promote collaboration with even more corporate clients and business partners, taking on the challenge of broad-scale environmental impact reduction.
 It will promote the creation of circular models linked to business models.
-Examples of this include the digitization of the Green Supplier Activities that provide business partners with Konica Minolta environmental expertise, and the utilization of recycled materials to help reduce society's waste as a whole.